Josha91/josha91.github.io/_posts/2025-09-01-negative-bimodal.md

 3. Now suppose you have a second, independent "Success" Poisson process, with rate $p$.
 If you ask the question "how many successes happened by the time $T$?", that is simply a Poisson with rate $pT$ - conditional on $T$.
 4. Because $T$ is random and has a gamma distribution, the number of successes until you get $r$ failiures is a Poisson-Gamma mixture, but that is also the definition of the negative binomial distribution.

+The interesting thing is that this gives a different meaning to the negative binomial: it can be seen as a generalized Poisson process where the rate is not a constant.
+Think, for instance, about the number of days in the hospital, but the risk factors for patients being very different.
+Or car insurance policies, where not every driver has the same expected number of crashes on account of being a better/worse driver.
+The intuition is that the negative-binomial, on account of its larger variance, captures this convolution better.